 Many international non-English speaking students get confused about which English proficiency test they should take.
-There are many English proficiency tests such as IELTS, TOEIC, and TOEFL.
+There are many learn English proficiency tests such as IELTS, TOEIC, and TOEFL.
 Each of them has its own measurement and purpose.
 Before you decide which one is the right test for you, here are some important characteristics of the TOEFL you should consider.

 No matter where you decide to go, the TOEFL is almost like a passport being accepted by over 9,000 institutions in 130 different countries, including the top 100 universities in the United States.
 The TOEFL is more widely accepted and trusted than any other assessment.
 Your eligibility will depend, however, on your test score.